google/WebFundamentals/src/content/en/updates/2017/11/overscroll-behavior.md

   <figcaption>Scroll chaining on Chrome Android.</figcaption>
 </figure>

-Scrolling is one of the most fundamental ways to interact with a page but certain UX patterns can be tricky to deal with because of the browser's quirky default behaviors.
+Scrolling is one of the most fundamental ways to interact with a page, but certain UX patterns can be tricky to deal with because of the browser's quirky default behaviors.
 As an example, take an app drawer with a large number of items that the user may have to scroll through.
 When they reach the bottom, the